NegatioN/negation.github.io/README.md

 1. Parse quotes from images
 2. Parse highlight exports from kindle, and add to quotes
 3. Separate quotes / favorites into categories of "fiction books", "non-fiction books", Videos, Podcasts, Comments, Articles, etc.
+4. Make a UI for adding quotes / favorites
+5. The UI should be able to prepopulate parts of the data: Like author, title, link, etc based on if its already existing in the database